desgeeko/pdfsyntax/README.md

 PDFSyntax
 =========

-*A Python PDF parsing library and tool built on top to browse the internal structure of a PDF file*
+*A Python library to inspect and modify the internal structure of a PDF file*

 ## Introduction